balpom/universal-downloader/README.md

 ```

 ### Usage sample
-This downloader requires objects that implement the ResponseFactoryInterface, StreamFactoryInterface and UriFactoryInterface interfaces which defined in the [PSR-17 specification](https://www.php-fig.org/psr/psr-17/).
+PSR18 downloader requires objects that implement the ResponseFactoryInterface, StreamFactoryInterface and UriFactoryInterface interfaces which defined in the [PSR-17 specification](https://www.php-fig.org/psr/psr-17/).
 An excellent library that implements all these interfaces at once (all-in-one) is [Nyholm/psr7](https://github.com/Nyholm/psr7) - will use it.

-This downloader realisation also requires an HTTP client that implements the ClientInterface which defined in the [PSR-18 specification](https://www.php-fig.org/psr/psr-18/).
+PSR18 downloader realisation also requires an HTTP client that implements the ClientInterface which defined in the [PSR-18 specification](https://www.php-fig.org/psr/psr-18/).
 For example, will use [phpwebclient/webclient](https://github.com/phpwebclient/webclient) and [guzzle/guzzle](https://github.com/guzzle/guzzle).

 #### Installing third-party packages
 ```bash